hmrc/agent-epaye-registration/README.md

 #### OK

-If there's no registrations within the date range, then a HTTP 200 response is returned with a body like:
+If there's no registrations within the date range, then a HTTP 204 response with no body is returned.

-    {
-        "registrations": [],
-        "complete" : true
-    }

 If there are registrations within the date range, a HTTP 200 response is given with a body like: